JT Daniels: Coaching career

 On March 19, 2024, Daniels was hired as a graduate assistant at the University of West Georgia, where he joined the coaching staff of Joel Taylor.
 He was also reunited with Dane Stevens, who was on the coaching staff at the University of Southern California.
 By the start of the season, Daniels' position had been tweaked to an offensive analyst role, in particular, working with the quarterbacks.
+Daniels did not return to the staff in 2025.

+Allegations of abuse

+Daniels has been romantically linked to only one woman, NFL reporter Crissy Froyd.
+Froyd published a detailed account of Daniels’ abusive behavior towards her on X in 2025.
+Froyd expressed hope for Daniels to have a behavioral reset to People Magazine in April of 2026.